springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
+Outside of editoral content managed by content management system (CMS), published books and papers, and third party scripts, the pages of this product do not use images of text to convey information except in the case of <a href="https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html">logotypes</a> (considered essential per WCAG 2.0) or when the image is <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration">pure decoration</a>.
+<br><br>
-Editorial content and published papers may include complex images that contain images of text.
+CMS content and published books and papers may include complex images that contain images of text.
 In most cases these images are used to supplement the text content they appear alongside.
 In some cases (e.g. charts, graphs, or maps, among others), the text content presented alongside may be insufficient to explain the contents of the image.
 <br><br>
 Third party advertising scripts may inject images containing images of text.
 </td>